rinagalperin/biomedical_nel/readme.md

  where the closest UMLS with documented CUI is 'חומצה'.

  Since the annotators are medical professionals with years of theoretical and practical knowledge, we treat their annotations as the ground-truth, even if the terms have no corresponding CUI in the UMLS database.
-Moreover, the medical field is constantly changing and therefore we would like our model to have good generalization ability in order to be able to identify new terms, such as '2019 coronavirus vaccination', which didn't exist when the manual annotations where made.
+Moreover, the medical field is constantly changing and therefore we would like our model to have good generalization ability in order to be able to identify new terms, such as '2019 coronavirus vaccination', which didn't exist when the manual annotations were made.

 Overall we went over about 200 posts from the three communities (diabetes, sclerosis, depression) and their corresponding HRM tags and found that these problems occur quite often (about 20% of the posts were related to one or more of the above tagging mistakes).